Use the Detections feature to create and manage rules, and view the alerts

 Elastic Security does NOT support cold tier data for the following Elasticsearch indices:

-- Index patterns controlled by Elastic Security, including signals and list indices
+- Index patterns controlled by Elastic Security, including alerts and list indices

 - Index patterns specified in indicator match rules